GlideAngle/flare-timing/flare-timing/prod-apps/align-time/README.md

 ### Crossing Zones

-    $ __shake-build/cross-zone --help
+    $ __shake-build/align-time --help
-    From competition inputs '.comp-input.yaml' and relative track logs '.kml', find pairs of fixes crossing over a zone.
+    From competition inputs '.comp-input.yaml' and relative track logs '.kml', writes the distance to goal for every track log fix.
+These are collected in a single '.csv' per-pilot per-task.
+These are grouped into a single folder per-task as ./flare-timing/task-n/*.csv.

     If a list of tasks are supplied then those tasks alone are processed, otherwise all tasks are processed.
 The same thing goes if a list of pilots is supplied or not.

     <interactive> [OPTIONS]